mvolkmann/blog/src/swift.md

 The following example demonstrates using Vapor to implement a set of REST services for performing CRUD operations on a collection of dogs.
+To start the server from a terminal, enter `vapor run`.
+This takes a couple of minutes the first time the server is started.

 ```swift
 import Vapor